KwaiVGI/kling-waic-express/README.md

 #### Step 3: Start Services
 Place the project's `docker-compose.yml` file in the directory, then start:
+* Note: Both kling-express-web and kling-express-api images only support arm64 architecture.
+For x86_64 architecture, please build images yourself.
+* Or instead of Docker Compose, run web and api services directly from source code, please research on your own.
 ```bash
 docker-compose up -d
 ```